plenoptic-org/plenoptic/docs/developers/contributing.md

 A function's Examples section must run independently from those of other functions (i.e., it can't reuse an object defined in a different function), but different blocks within the section can depend on each other (so that e.g., you don't have to reimport plenoptic in each block).

-Our doctests are tested using [pytest](https://docs.pytest.org/en/stable/how-to/doctest.html) in our CI (the `doctests` action) and sphinx builds them as part of the documentation (which is part of the Jenkins CI step).
+Our doctests are built using Sphinx as part of the documentation (which is part of the Jenkins CI step) and tested using [pytest](https://docs.pytest.org/en/stable/how-to/doctest.html) in our CI (the `doctests` action).
 Both are required to pass before any PR will be merged.
 Some notes about this:

 - If you would like to include a figure, use matplotlib's {doc}`plot directive <matplotlib:api/sphinxext_plot_directive_api>`.
 That means, your example should be structured like: